background

 - Discover potential points of generational conflict and tactics to handle them

-- Learn how to strengthen cross-generational communication
+- Learn how to strengthen cross-generational communication to foster company wide ideation

-WINNING THE TALENT WAR - HOW TO ATTRACT AND KEEP THE BEST TALENT IN THE UP AND COMING GENERATION
+Winning The Talent War - HOW TO ATTRACT AND KEEP THE BEST TALENT IN THE UP AND COMING GENERATION

 Have you ever struggled to recruit the right person for your team?
 And if you were able to find them, was it even more difficult to keep them?
 More than ever before, talent is in peak demand and companies are having to completely change the way they view human capital in order to stay competitive.
 In this program you will hear up-to-the-minute data and case studies presented by author Jeff Butler on how organizations are winning the war for talent.
 Jeff has helped dozens of companies on winning the war for talent and has seen unusual and ground breaking ways to attract talent that some many employers are chasing after.